India, 25 others oppose EU airline carbon charge plan

 ICAO said the issue of aviation in the EU ETS is on the agenda for the 190-nation body's next meeting in November, where the group of 26 countries said they will submit a working paper along with their joint declaration in opposition of the scheme.

-Critics including the 26 opposing governments have called the "unilateral" scheme illegal, saying it violates the Chicago Convention on international aviation as well as some provisions under the World Trade Organisation WTO.L.
+Critics including the 26 opposing governments have called the "unilateral" scheme illegal, saying it violates the Chicago Convention on international aviation as well as some provisions under the World Trade Organisation (WTO).

 Three U.S. airlines are currently challenging the EU plans in Europe's highest court, which is due to give its first opinion on the case on October 6.